Ballaleshwar Pali: The temple

 Moreshvar Vitthal Sindkar constructed the temple in 1640.
 He was one of the major contributor of the work of Chatrapati Shivaji.
 The Ganesha devotee and had immense contribution to the development of the temple.
 The original wooden temple was renovated in 1760 to make way for a new stone temple designed by Shri Fadnis.
 Built in the shape of the letter Shri, it was made by mixing lead with the cement during construction.
 The east-facing temple was carefully positioned so that, as the sun rises, sun rays fall directly on the murti during worship.
-The temple contains a bell that was brought back by Chimaji Appa after his defeat of the Portuguese in Vasai and Sasti.
+The temple contains a bell that was brought back by Chimaji Appa after defeating Portuguese.

 The temple complex encircles two lakes and is tiled throughout.
 There are two sanctums in the temple, an inner and an outer sanctum.
 The inner sanctum is 15 ft high, while the outer sanctum is only 12 ft high.
 The outer sanctum contains a murti in the shape of a rat, holding modak in its hands while facing Ganesha.
 The main hall of the temple is 40 ft long and 20 ft wide and contains eight pillars resembling cypress trees.